-The following section provides you with a very basic understanding of what is happening "behind the scenes" (and under the hood of the YaST interface) when you run App-Armor.
+This section provides a very basic understanding of what is happening "behind the scenes" (and under the hood of the YaST interface) when you run AppArmor.

-An AppArmor profile is a plain text file containing path entries and access permissions, see Section 2.1, "Breaking a Novell AppArmor Profile into Its Parts" (page 19) for a detailed reference profile.
-The directives contained in this text file are then enforced by the AppArmor routines to quarantine the process/program.
+An AppArmor profile is a plain text file containing path entries and access permissions.
+See Abschnitt 2.1, "Breaking a Novell AppArmor Profile into Its Parts" (S. 12) for a detailed reference profile.
+The directives contained in this text file are then enforced by the AppArmor routines to quarantine the process or program.